 Kuşköy’s locals call it “kuş dili,” a form of whistled language that helps them communicate across the region’s deep valleys.

 The whistle language, also known as the bird language, of the northern village of Kuşköy was inscribed in 2017 on the List of Intangible Cultural Heritage in Need of Urgent Safeguarding

-The whistled language is currently used by around 10,000 people in northeastern Turkey, and it can carry messages as far as 5 kilometers.
+The whistled language is currently used by around 10,000 people in northeastern Turkey, and it can carry messages as far as 5 kilometres.
 It translates the Turkish language into whistles, not a distinct language.